-Prospect: Information for the user
+Package Leaflet: Information for the User

-Pantecta 40 mg gastro-resistant tablets
+Pantecta 40 mg Gastro-Resistant Tablets

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6.Contents of the package and additional information
+Contents of the pack and other information

-Pantecta contains the active substance pantoprazol
+Pantecta contains the active substance pantoprazole

 Pantecta is used in adults to treat: